Today I have 11 amazing frugal laundry day hacks to make your washing day so much easier and cheaper.

 2. Add a dry fluffy towel into the dryer

-Adding a towel to the dryer load can shorten the drying time.
+Adding a towel to your tumble dryer load can shorten the drying time.
 The towel absorbs moisture and makes the rest of the items dry quicker.

 Lifehacker says that this trick is most effective if you remove the towel after 15 minutes; otherwise, it will contribute to the moisture in the load and might extend the overall drying time.